 Ginny started her practice in Tennessee, where she defended physicians, physician practices and hospitals in medical malpractice litigation.

 Additionally, she has served as in-house counsel for Shelby County Government in Memphis, Tennessee, where she defended a wide range of civil lawsuits, including ADA, Title VII, 42 USC § 1983 and governmental tort liability actions.
-Ginny has served as Chief Ethics Officer for the county and senior judicial law clerk for judges on the Tennessee Court of Criminal Appeals and Tennessee Supreme Court.
+Ginny has served as Chief Ethics Officer for Shelby County Government and as the senior judicial law clerk for judges on the Tennessee Court of Criminal Appeals and Tennessee Supreme Court.

 Successfully resolved complex commercial litigation between municipalities regarding the division of payments-in-lieu of taxes paid by the municipal utility provider resulting in a $7,109,267.00 settlement for my client.